axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 ```

 Shown below is the debt profile of the average American consumer from 1980 to 2017, navigate through time using the drop-down
-menus at the top of the screen to select a desired span of time and compare how bearing debt has changed over the course of
+menus at the top of the screen to select a specific span of time and compare how bearing debt has changed over the course of
 the last three decades.

 ![](./images/fed-003.png)